The Challenge of an "Onigiri Shop" That Started with a Handcart

 Why We Decided on a Flagship Store

-Hiroshima has many wonderful craftspeople, from well-known long-established companies to earnest producers whose true value has not yet been widely recognized.
-There are rare ingredients that are usually difficult to obtain, and numerous masterpieces brought to life by artisans.
-I believe that conveying the depth of these through the form of the ultimate "feast onigiri" is the only way to fulfill my dream of **"boosting Hiroshima,"** which is the origin of my love for my hometown, Hiroshima.
+In Hiroshima, there are many wonderful creators, from long-established companies everyone knows to honest producers whose true value has not yet been widely recognized.
+There are rare ingredients that are usually hard to get your hands on, and numerous masterpieces brought to life by artisans.
+Conveying the profoundness of these things through the ultimate form of "gourmet onigiri."

 A Stage for Experiences, Where You'll Be Excited by New Discoveries